Course of Study

 Entrepreneurship

 Entrepreneurship is more than the act of creating a business--it’s about transforming the world by solving big problems, like initiating social change, building a life-changing service, or creating a new product.
 While entrepreneurs are different in many ways, they also share certain traits: they embrace new thinking and are open to new ideas.
 They’re drawn to opportunity.
 They want to help people and make the world better.
 Anyone can be an entrepreneur, and our Entrepreneurship Program helps students turn their ideas into successful products and services that have real impact.
 Empowering students to define their future and maximize their impact, Marlborough’s entrepreneurship courses provide students with the necessary knowledge and skills, networking and partnership opportunities, and coaching and mentoring to help them launch their products and services to their target markets.
 Middle School students can take the Middle School Entrepreneurship elective, and Upper School students can choose from a variety of course offerings.
-Those who want to pursue the Honors Capstone can apply to participate in the Marlborough Xcelerator during the spring of their Junior Year (see more information in the Capstones section).
+Those who want to pursue the Honors Capstone can apply to participate during the spring of their Junior Year (see more information in the Capstones section).

 Cross-Referenced Electives